Epworth Freemasons Hospital

 Can Bacterial Vaginosis be prevented?

-Because the cause and development of BV is poorly understood it can be difficult to take measures to prevent it from occurring.
+Due to the cause and development of BV being so misunderstood it can be difficult to make measures to prevent it from occurring.
 Reducing certain risk factors, such as avoiding the use of vaginal douches, and taking all medications directed when being treated for BV, can help reduce a woman’s risk of developing the condition again.

-Recent studies show prophylactic (preventative) treatment of BV lasting six to 12 months can be particularly effective.
+Recent studies show prophylactic (preventative) treatment of BV lasting six to 12 months can be particularly effective in cases of recurrent BV.
+Recurrent BV is best treated with a combination of oral and vaginal medications over 3 to 6 months.

 Interested in reading on